MotusWTS/motusClient/inst/doc/upstream_api.md

      indicates *no* pulse counts have been obtained for that batch yet.
 In that case, `ant` is ignored.

-   - columns will include these fields:
+   - the returned object has these array fields:
-     - batchID; integer same as passed parameter
+     - batchID; integer; same as passed parameter
-     - hourBin; floor(timestamp / 3600) for pulses represented by this bin
+     - hourBin; double; floor(timestamp / 3600) for pulses represented by this bin
-     - ant; tiny integer; antenna number
+     - ant; integer; antenna number
      - count integer; number of pulses on this antenna during this hourBin

 Paging for this query is achieved by using the last returned values of